-Unfortunately, it seems like the pandemic has made things worse and it seems like passengers are getting ruder and ruder.
+Unfortunately, it feels like the pandemic has made things worse and it seems like passengers are getting ruder and ruder.
 I just don’t get how people think it’s okay to watch movies, listen to music or talk on the phone on speaker without using headphones on an airplane, as if they’re in their own living room.
 It’s mind blowing.
 It happens on every flight including mine yesterday.

 I also reported two high profile incidents last year when they happened at least twice in the same week.
 First, the Daily Mail reported: “An American Airlines flight from Miami to Barbados had to return to the airport after flyers became sick due to an ‘acetone smell.’
 AA Flight 338 departed Miami International Airport around 6pm on Wednesday, but had to return due to a strong chemical odor – believed to be nail polish remover – coming from a passenger’s carry-on item.
 Some passengers reportedly became sick and started vomiting due to the strong smell.”

 Then Yahoo wrote a story about a viral Reddit thread titled: This woman painting her nails on a 3 hour plane journey.
 There were over 600 comments and the most popular was from Twinkletoes1951: “Happened on a flight I was on; flight attendant came over and shut that down within a minute for degrading the air quality.”